ryaan-anthony/power-rake-provision/README.md

 # power-rake-provision
-Provision an AWS account using terraform.
+Provision a load balanced application server using Terraform.

 ### Prerequisites
 - AWS authentication
 - Terraform
 - S3 bucket and dynamodb table (can be the same for all projects/environments)
-    > IMPORTANT: The table must have a primary key named LockID
+    > IMPORTANT: The table must have a primary key "LockID"

     > Read more: https://www.terraform.io/docs/backends/types/s3.html